keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 How did that feel?

 There’s a sense of panic associated with suffocating.
-Your lungs urge for more.
+Your lungs yearn for more.
 Your chest might attempt to expand creating a nagging tugging at the back of your throat.

 Many people have panic attacks if this moment is prolonged.
 Which, in turn, might make them feel like they’re dying.